ALICANTE and CUENCA

 Back in 2014 the trip continued.
 Ted and I left Cuenca from the town station on the 1536 Regional train along the old pre-AVE line to Valencia.
 See railway buffery 2 for more about the line.
 The journey takes three and a half hours, compared to one hour by AVE, but it’s a far more scenic and interesting journey.
-There are so few passengers that it suggests the line may be at risk of closure.
+There were few passengers which suggested the line could be at risk of closure (and indeed it is likely to close in 2022).
 We pootle through the mountains of the Serranía de Cuenca, past off-the-beaten-track villages in the middle of nowhere.
 Some impressive

 engineering was necessary to build the line…..there are several tunnels and long, high viaducts.
 Eventually we descend and reach more fertile land as we cross the regional border from Castilla-La Mancha into Comunitat Valenciana.
 The earth is rich and bright red – sort of like Kincardineshire with olives.
 We pass through the agricultural area around Utiel, Buñol (of tomatina festival fame), then, as it gets dark, through the suburbs and into Valencia.
 The train terminated at the suburban San Isidre station and everyone transferred to the narrow-gauge Metrovalencia train to the centre of the city at Plaza Espanya station (Metrovalencia is a narrow-gauge suburban rail, underground and tram system operated by the Valencian regional government).
 We found our way from there to the Estació del Nord and our nearby hotel.
 Tired, we decided on a quiet night in……and to leave exploring Valencia to a longer visit in the future.
 Which we did in 2015.
 The result is a city guide to Valencia, which has been updated following a further visit in 2019 – see Guide to Valencia